tanghaibao/jcvi/README.rst

     scaffolding, quality control, etc. In general, anything related to genome assembly and scaffolding:

-    * K-mer histogram analysis
+    * K-mer histogram analysis.
-    * Prepare frg for Celera Assembler (CA)
+    * Prepare frg for Celera Assembler (CA).
-    * Helper scripts for fixing unitig layout errors in CA
+    * Helper scripts for fixing unitig layout errors in CA.
+    * Preparation and validation of tiling path for clone-based assemblies.
-    * QC of potential scaffolding errors
+    * QC of potential scaffolding errors.

 - ``apps``
     Helper library to wrap command line programs and run jobs on JCVI grid